jordancrubin/ballvalve/README.md

-    CONSTRUCTOR: [with power relay] FIVEWIREVALVE(RelayGPIOpin,StartStatusGPIOpin,StopStatusGPIOpin,useInternalPullups,powerGPIOpin)
+    CONSTRUCTOR: [with power relay] FIVEWIREVALVE(RelayGPIOpin,StartStatusGPIOpin,StopStatusGPIOpin,useInternalPullups,powerGPIOpin) FIVEWIREVALVE(int,int,int,bool,int);

-Ballvalve only contains one flavour of constructor, FIVEWIREVALVE, bacuase i dont collect these things, as I come across another one, ill add it.
+'Ballvalve only contains one flavour of constructor, FIVEWIREVALVE, bacuase i dont collect these things, as I come across another one, ill add it.'

   RelayGPIOpin       -  This is the GPIO for the DPDT relay [which needs to be wired as a flipflip, see video] StartStatusGPIOpin -  This is the GPIO for the Closed position sense line StopStatusGPIOpin  -  This is the GPIO for the Opened position sense line useInternalPullups -  If you have an ESP32 and want to use internal pullup resistors instead of your own, set to true powerGPIOpin       -  This is the GPIO for the optional power relay, only supply this if using a power relay

-    CONSTRUCTOR: [without power relay] FIVEWIREVALVE(RelayGPIOpin,StartStatusGPIOpin,StopStatusGPIOpin,useInternalPullups)
+    CONSTRUCTOR: [without power relay] FIVEWIREVALVE(RelayGPIOpin,StartStatusGPIOpin,StopStatusGPIOpin,useInternalPullups) FIVEWIREVALVE(int,int,int,bool);

-    FIVEWIREVALVE(int,int,int,bool,int);
-    FIVEWIREVALVE(int,int,int,bool);